 The default logging level is WARNING.
-To see more, you can update this with the config setting LOGGING_LEVEL, e.g. to INFO or DEBUG
+To see more, you can update this with the config setting LOGGING_LEVEL, e.g. to INFO or DEBUG make test which behind the curtains installs dependencies and calls pytest.

 Tests

 You can run automated tests with: